keelanstuart/sfxPackager/README.md

 ## Features

 * **Self-contained installers** - Create compact Windows executables containing everything needed to install your application.
+By compact, I mean the installer .exe overhead is a mere 3.16 MB... and FastLZ payload compression strikes a perfect balance of size and speed concerns; sfxPackager is very efficient in time and space domains.

 * **Project-based workflow** - Configure an installer once, then rebuild it as your application changes.